Cyprus Tax Residency – Guide for Individuals and Businesses

 8. Can I own property in Cyprus without becoming a tax resident?

 Yes.
 You can purchase and own property in Cyprus without being a tax resident.
-However, if you rent it out, you may still be liable for rental income tax in Cyprus.
+However, if you rent it out, you may still be liable for rental income tax in Cyprus (and, following the 2026 reform, SDC on rental income has been abolished, with rental profits remaining subject to income tax rules).

 9. Are cryptocurrency earnings taxable in Cyprus?